-Weight-loss surgery cost-effective for all obeseJuly 14th, 2011 By Julia Evangelou Strait in Other /
+Weight-loss surgery cost-effective for all obeseJuly 14, 2011 By Julia Evangelou Strait in Medicine & Health / Other

 (Medical Xpress) -- Bariatric surgery is not only cost-effective for treating people who are severely obese, but also for those who are mildly obese, according to a new study from Washington University School of Medicine in St. Louis.
 The findings support making bariatric surgery available to all obese people, the researchers say.